ohler55/wabur/examples/sample/README.md

 OpO can be downloaded from
 [OpO Downloads](http://www.opo.technology/download/index.html).

-Two terminals are used in this example.
-One if for watching the +opod+ trace output.
-The other is for calling +curl+ to make HTTP requests and to receive responses.
-Open two terminals to get prepared.
-One will be the opo terminal and the other the curl terminal.
+Two terminal windows are to be used in this example.
+While one is for watching the `opod` trace output, the other is for calling `curl` to make HTTP requests and to receive responses. *Mentally designate* the two terminal windows as *opo* and *curl* terminals

 ### Start OpO